amlan-nayak/meerkat-box/README.md

-# This Repo is for my master's thesis work at Max Planck Institute of Animal Behavior
+# This Repo is for my master's thesis research work at Max Planck Institute of Animal Behavior.